ignite/cli/docs/docs/guide/09-interchange/03-walkthrough.md

 ## Complete Exchange with a Partially Filled Buy Order

-Create an order to buy 10 marscoin for 5 venuscoin:
+To complete the exchange with a partially filled buy order, send a transaction to the decentralized exchange to buy 10 `marscoin` for 5 `venuscoin`.
+This is done by running the following command:

 ```
 interchanged tx dex send-buy-order dex channel-0 marscoin 10 venuscoin 5 --from alice --home ~/.venus --node tcp://localhost:26659
 ```

-The buy order is partially filled for 5marscoin.
-An existing sell order for 5 marscoin (with a price of 3 venuscoin) on the source chain is completely filled and is removed from the order book.
-The author of the closed sell order receives 15 venuscoin vouchers (product of 5marscoin and 3venuscoin):
+In this scenario, the buy order is only partially filled for 5 `marscoin`.
+There is an existing sell order for 5 `marscoin` (with a price of 3 `venuscoin`) on the Mars chain, which is completely filled and removed from the order book.
+The author of the closed sell order will receive 15 `venuscoin` vouchers as payment, which is the product of 5 `marscoin` and 3 `venuscoin`.

 ```
 interchanged q bank balances $(interchanged keys show -a alice --home ~/.mars)